 Behaviors that can create roadblocks to smart financial choices

-FinancesWe should all have a plan to make sure we're financially prepared for a long, healthy, happy retirement.
-But we often give little thought to retirement planning.
-Many times we think of it as a challenging process — especially when there are many factors to consider.
+We should all have a plan to make sure we're financially prepared for a long, healthy, happy retirement.
+But oftentimes, we’re hesitant to jump into retirement planning and making financial decisions that could impact our future well-being.
+It can be thought of as a challenging process — especially when there are several factors to consider.
 "How much money do I need to retire?"
 "What will my spending habits look like?"
 "How do I ensure my money will last as long as I do?"
-These concerns are certainly understandable, but could there be other reasons?
+These concerns are certainly understandable, but could there be other reasons you’re feeling apprehensive?

 We favor the simple solution.